civican/legisinfo/42-1/bills/C-79/bill_text.md

   **(1)** The definition **textile and apparel goods** in subsection 2(1) of the `Canadian International Trade Tribunal Act` is replaced by the following:

-    **textile and apparel goods** means the textile and apparel goods set out in Appendix 1.1 of Annex 300-B of the Agreement, in Appendix 1.1 of Annex C-00-B of the CCFTA, in Appendix III.1.1.1 of Annex III.1 of the CCRFTA, in section 1 of Annex 3.1 of the CHFTA **or in Annex 4-A or Appendix 1 to Annex 4-A of the TPP**, as the case may be; (**produits textiles et vêtements**)
+    **textile and apparel goods** means the textile and apparel goods set out in Appendix 1.1 of Annex 300-B of the Agreement, in Appendix 1.1 of Annex C-00-B of the CCFTA, in Appendix III.1.1.1 of Annex III.1 of the CCRFTA, in section 1 of Annex 3.1 of the CHFTA or in Annex 4-A or Appendix 1 to Annex 4-A of the TPP, as the case may be; (**produits textiles et vêtements**)

   **(2)** Section 2 of the Act is amended by adding the following after subsection (4.6):